sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/250 - preprocessors/140 - remove-header.md

 hidden: false
 ---

-Removes repeated elements at the starts of pages in the document from the direct text extraction of the page.
+Removes repeated elements at the tops of pages from the direct text extraction of the pages.

-To recognize a header, this preprocessor starts at the bottom of the page and moves up the page, stopping as soon as it finds a nonrepeating element.
+To recognize a header, this preprocessor starts at the top of the page and moves up the page, stopping as soon as it finds a nonrepeating element.

 These elements are recognized as "repeating":